rchurianov/java-se-8-oca/list.md

     - System.out.println(int i = 1); will generate compile time error
 - String.substring method bounds: inclusive / exclusive ?
 - comparing String and StringBuilder with equals method in both directions
-    - the only viable method to compare String an StringBuilder through equals() method:
+    - the only viable method to compare String and a StringBuilder through equals() method:
     <String>.equals(<StringBuilder>.toString())
 - compare string with comparison operator
     - Strings should be compared with equals() method
+    - what kind of Exception is generated?
+        - surprisingly - no exception
+        - if we compare one string to another, and they are equal, we might get a "true" comparison result, because of some behind the scenes actions carried out by java (?)

 ## Exceptions